perfana/perfana-docs/docs/quickstart/quickstart.md

 ## Snapshots and retention

-A lot of metrics are collected all of the time.
+A lot of metrics are collected all the time.
 To limit the amount of storage needed to keep all this data, most of the data is compressed over time and/or deleted.
 Sometimes even after just hours or days after a test run.

 Perfana uses __snapshots__ to keep hold of the uncompressed data of a test run.
 After each test run, snapshots are created and stored to be kept for several months.
-You can choose to store snapshots for designated test runs for ever, for instance for a baseline runs you want to keep.
+You can choose to store snapshots for designated test runs forever, for instance for a baseline runs you want to keep.

 During the test run dashboards show the live data as it is being generated.
 After a test run the snapshot data is shown in a dashboard.